Protection from computer viruses

 Step 1: Keep your operating systems updated

-Occasional security updates can really help prevent any kind of computer attack or virus.
+Occasional security updates can really help prevent any kind of computer attack or viruses.
 If possible try to turn on your operating systems automatic updates.
 Click here on how to upgrade to Windows 8 and click here to upgrade your Mac OS to OS X Mavericks (currently available for free).

 Step 2: Turn on your internet browsers Privacy settings